-- HELOCs are highly risky if you’re on a fixed income.
-The more you borrow, the bigger the payment gets.
-HELOCs also usually have variable rates, which means your payment can increase if rates rise.
-And let’s not forget the recast, which can double or triple your payments.
+- Home equity loan risk in retirement is real.
+HELOCs are risky for retirees living on a fixed income.
+The more you borrow, the bigger your payment.
+HELOCs also usually have variable rates, which means your payment increases if rates rise.
+And let’s not forget the recast, which can double or triple your payment.
 A HECM line of credit is a far better option.
 You have all the flexibility of the HELOC, but without the payment risk.
-No payments are required as long as you live in the home and pay the required property charges.
+No payments are required on a HECM line of credit as long as you live in the home and pay the required property charges.

 - There will be a time in your life when you have no capacity to increase your income.
 You need to have your financial resources already in place before that time comes.
 Retirement assets, insurance (health, long-term care, etc.), and home equity (via the HECM) can all help you be as financially secure in retirement as possible.

 - Your expenses will likely increase substantially late in retirement as your health declines.
 You may need to pay for in-home care if you can’t take care of yourself or a family member.
 You may have a lot of medical bills even if you have Medicare and a decent supplemental policy.

 - Mortgage payments in retirement can be risky.
 Even if the payment is manageable at the start of your retirement, it won’t necessarily stay that way over years or decades.
 Inflation will constantly erode the purchasing power of your income.
 Even if the mortgage payment itself never changes, your other living expenses likely will.
 You don’t want to end up in a situation where you have to choose between paying the mortgage or critical medical care.